Helmholtz-UFZ/saqc/docs/FunctionDescriptions.md

     `"piecewise_polynomial"`, `"spline"`, `"pchip"`, `"akima"`.
 * Be careful with pd.Series.interpolate's `"nearest"` and `"pad"`:
-      To just fill grid points forward/backward or from the nearest point - and assign grid points, that refer to missing data, a nan value, the use of `"fshift"`, `"bshift"` and `"nearest_shift"` is recommended, to ensure getting the result expected.
+      To just fill grid points forward/backward or from the nearest point - and assign grid points, that refer to missing data, a nan value, the use of `harmonize_shift2Grid` function is recommended, to ensure getting the result expected.
 (The methods diverge in some special cases and do not properly interpolate grid-only.).